VirusTotal/yara/docs/yarapython.rst

 an exception.

-If you are using external variables in your rules you must define those externals variables either while compiling the rules, or while applying the rules to some file.
+If you are using external variables in your rules you must define those external variables either while compiling the rules, or while applying the rules to some file.
 To define your variables at the moment of compilation you should pass the ``externals`` parameter to the ``compile`` method.
 For example:

 .. code-block:: python